San Diego Padres’ Pitcher Practices Patience

 Heading into spring training in February, San Diego Padres’ pitcher Joe Wieland was feeling great.
 He thought his previous arm injuries were behind him, and he was hoping, by this time, to have earned a spot on the team’s major-league roster.

 Things turned out differently, however.
 After re-aggravating a tenacious right arm injury, the 24-year-old Reno, Nev., native is now focusing his attention on a successful surgery and recovery.
-After a March 26 arthroscopic operation, he’ll have to spend three months rehabbing his arm before he has the opportunity to return to the big-league roster.
+After an arthroscopic operation, which was scheduled for March 26, he’ll have to spend three months rehabbing his arm before he has the opportunity to return to the big-league roster.

 As the Padres looked to open their season against the Los Angeles Dodgers on March 30, Wieland spoke of accepting his recent injury as part of God’s plan.